The Ultimate Guide To Vegan!

 My religion obliges me to eat animals.

-Spoiler alert: Other people grew up eating meat, too, but they still made up their minds.
-You can still keep the culture and go vegan – no culture actually pushes you to eat meat, ok?
+Other people grew up eating meat, too, but they still made up their own minds.
+You can still respect your culture and go vegan – no culture actually pushes you to eat meat, ok?

 We’ll revisit this subject again with more fun responses!

-Hope you enjoyed our comprehensive vegan police FAQ, and have some great fun using it!
+Hope you enjoyed our vegan police FAQ, and had some fun using it.
+I bet you can come up with better ones!

 You can also check this vagan FAQ list.